codefresh-io/cap-docs.codefresh.io/_docs/integrations/jira.md

 Codefresh has native integration for Atlassian Jira.
 This allows Codefresh to monitor a feature all the way from the ticket creation phase, up to when it is implemented and deployed to an environment.

 Adding a Jira integration allows you to reference the integration in your pipelines (Codefresh or external), by the name of the integration account, instead of adding explicit credentials.
-See [Image enrichment overview]({{site.baseurl}}/docs/integrations/image-enrichment-overview/).
+See [Image enrichment with integrations]({{site.baseurl}}/docs/integrations/image-enrichment-overview/).

 ### Prerequisites

 1. Get your Jira instance credentials by following the [Atlassian documentation](https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/).
 1. Note down the following as you will need them to complete the integration with Codefresh:
   * Jira URL
   * Jira username/email to be used for the integration
   * Jira password/token created for this user